 Who does Bright Lights serve?

 Half-day and full-day camps are available for students who have completed Kindergarten through 8th grade.
-Register by the grade the student is in on February 27, 2021.
+Register by the grade the student is in as of spring 2022.

-The main program site is at Holmes Elementary School, 5230 Sumner Street.
+The main program site is at Roper Elementary School, 2323 S. Coddington Ave..
 The remaining classes are held at community sites.
 Please see our Maps and Directions page for a list of community sites.

 For 2022, the program weeks will be June 6-10, June 13-17, June 20-24, June 27-July 1, and July 11-15.
 Half-day camps are from 9 AM-12 PM or 1-4 PM.
 Full-day camps are from 9 AM-4 PM.

 Registration opens spring of 2022.
 Registration is open until camps are filled or until 1 week before camp begins.